Skip to main content

 The Hard Truth: We Don’t Know What to Say

 Having trained as a Grief Recovery Specialist, I know how well-meaning friends and family try to offer comfort when a loss is experienced.
 The love is there.
 The compassion is there.
-All their good intentions are there.
+All of their good intentions are there.

-But often, the understanding of what is needed in this time of grief is not there.
+But often, the understanding of what is actually needed in this time of grief is not there.
 In fact, we are woefully ill-prepared and undereducated as to what is truly helpful in the middle of heartbreak.

-We turn towards cognitive, logic-based sentiments and messages that leave the broken-hearted among us feeling more isolated and alone at a time that they need more connection from us.
+We often turn towards cognitive, logic-based sentiments and messages that leave the broken-hearted among us feeling more isolated and alone at a time that they need more connection from us.
 Not less.

-Suffering in Silence
+Why We Suffer in Silence

 Many people who experience pregnancy or infant loss do not get adequate emotional support around these devastating events.
 This is often because the people around them don’t know what to say, or even worse, don’t know what NOT to say.